 A number of major streaming providers are diversifying their offerings with lower-cost, ad-supported versions of their apps, such as Disney+ and Netflix.
 When it comes to streamers, a total of 71% are likely using streaming platforms that include ads, outweighing those using ad-free platforms.

 However, recent survey results show that most people will avoid ads if possible – 60% of TV-viewing survey respondents say they don’t watch ads on TV when they come on, and 18% say they rarely or never see ads (if they exclusively subscribe to ad-free streaming services, use DVR, etc.).
 That leaves under one-quarter of adults who say they watch ads.

 What are most people doing when ads play?
 Survey results find the majority of viewers (60%) tend to double-time with a separate digital device to post on social media, use apps, or text/email while watching shows or movies on TV.

-The incredibly diverse state of TV-viewing today (largely resulting from the shift to streaming platforms) means that viewers have more options than ever, including how they access TV, what devices they use, when they watch their favorite shows, and how they react to ads.
+The incredibly diverse state of TV-viewing today in America (largely resulting from the shift to streaming platforms) means that viewers have more options than ever, including how they access TV, what devices they use, when they watch their favorite shows, and how they react to ads.
 CivicScience will continue closely monitoring this rapidly developing arena – stay tuned.